Skyscanner/backpack/CONTRIBUTING.md

 We use [CSS Modules](https://github.com/css-modules/css-modules) along with [BEM](http://getbem.com/) to prevent collisions and accidental overwrites in CSS.

 When creating (S)CSS files, follow the CSS Module naming convention by using the `.module.(s)css` extension.

+When creating or modifying SCSS files, follow these rules

+1. Use Modern SASS API
+   * Prefer `@use` instead of `@import`
+   * Prefer `math.div($a, $b)` instead of `$a / $b`.
+Add `@use sass:math` statement to the top of your file to make this function available
+   * Read more about [@use rule](https://sass-lang.com/documentation/at-rules/use/) and [SASS math functions](https://sass-lang.com/documentation/modules/math/)
+2. Use only what you need
+   * Instead of blank import of all mixins, import them on demand.
+E.g. if you need only colour tokens, add `@use '../unstable_bpk-mixins/bonds'` statement only
+3. Use `unstable_bpk-mixins` for Backpack components development
+   * If you need to add or modify a mixin, do it in `packages/bpk-mixins`, then execute `npm run unstable_bpk-mixins` command to make it available for Modern API
+   * Import mixins from `packages/unstable_bpk-mixins` only.
+Otherwise your code will break because Modern SASS API doesn't support `~` import syntax or slash division

 #### Adding a new component